kushyzee/100-days-of-code/log.md

 **Thoughts**: After spending hours fine tuning the game, adjusting the difficulty and adding sound effrcts, I finally completed it.
 I haven't finalized it and prepare to submit to Harvard because there's a high chance I will still improve some of its features later on but for now I am done with it and started working on the problem set 5

+### Day 58: August 25.
+2022

+**Today's progress**: Made significant progress on CS50 problem set 5

+**Thoughts**: The problem looked intimidating at first but it was actually easy when I could understand what I was supposed to do.
+I completed all the given tasks and I am currently debugging the program before I can submit it